OlliMeeco/meecodocs/guides/connections-and-sharing.md

   ...
 ```

+Running `meeco shares:list -a .Bob.yaml` will show all the shares information that Bob has received, even from other users.

+`meeco shares:list -t outgoing -a .Alice.yaml` will show all the shares that are outgoing from Alice to other users.

 If you're looking for a way to delete the share, you can do that as either user with `meeco shares:delete -a .Alice.yaml <SHARE_ID>` or ``meeco shares:delete -a .Alice.yaml <SHARE_ID>`

 Well done - you've now created a connection between two users, and shared an item!

 ## Sharing Items Between Users - In Depth

 All user data stored in the Vault is encrypted and can only be decrypted and read by the user.

-Howerver, the Meeco platform makes it possible for one user to share cards with another user.
+Howerver, the Meeco platform makes it possible for one user to share items with another user.
 We will cover this process and its steps in this guide.

-In summary, the sharer will generate a DEK \(data encryption key\) specifically for the purpose of this share and re-encrypt the shared card with this key.
-In order to share the DEK, Public Key cryptography is used: the sharer will encrypt the DEK with a Public Key of the share recipient, so only the share recipient can decrypt the DEK with their Private Key, and then use the DEK to decrypt the card.
+In summary, the sharer will generate a DEK \(data encryption key\) specifically for the purpose of this share and re-encrypt the shared item with this key.
+In order to share the DEK, Public Key cryptography is used: the sharer will encrypt the DEK with a Public Key of the share recipient, so only the share recipient can decrypt the DEK with their Private Key, and then use the DEK to decrypt the item.

 ![](../.gitbook/assets/section3.png)